arnowelzel/timed-content/readme.txt

 10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
 You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==
+= 2.3 =
+* Fixed bug when setting up weekly recurrence for Timed Content Rules
+* NEW!
+Exception Dates (dates on which your Timed Content Rule shouldn't run)

 = 2.2 =
 * Much improved I18N
 * New Spanish translation - Many thanks to Andrew Kurtis and Jelena Kovacevic from WebHostingHub (Nueva traducción de español - Muchas gracias a Andrew Kurtis y Jelena Kovacevic desde WebHostingHub)

 = 2.1.5 =
 * Unified dashicons among all of my plugins.
 * Minor improvements in TinyMCE dialog UI and Date/Time UI controls